Businesses are being invited to develop standard tools and services that will help grow the emerging industry of synthetic biology.

 While research in synthetic biology is moving fast, expanding this to commercial scale will take some time.
 This competition will help speed up the process of commercialisation through the development of standard tools and services.
 In particular, the funding support is designed to encourage projects that achieve greater efficiency in synthetic biology production methods.

-Iain Gray, Chief Executive of the Technology Strategy Board, said: "UK businesses have a leading place in the global synthetic biology community.
+Iain Gray, Chief Executive of Innovate UK, said: "UK businesses have a leading place in the global synthetic biology community.
 Developing standards tools and processes for this rapidly developing technology will help this sector move towards full commercialisation."

 The projected global market for this technology is in the region of $10Bn by 2016.